 Pokémon Ranger gives us Gordor, who forced his four kids into joining his criminal gang and brainwashing Pokémon.
 When they finally wise up and leave to embark on their music careers, he just scoffs and goes about his merry evil way.
 He doesn't give two craps about them and saw them as just more goons.

-In The Elder Scrolls V: Skyrim, Lemkil of Rorikstead blames his twin daughters Sissel and Britte for his wife's death during childbirth and abuses them while complaining to everyone in town about them.
-In fact, if you kill him, you may get a thank-you letter from Sissel.
+In The Elder Scrolls V: Skyrim, Lemkil of Rorikstead blames his twin daughters Sissel and Britte for his wife's Death by Childbirth and abuses them while complaining to everyone in town about them.
+For one of the "Scare my Enemy" quests, he will even pay the Dragonborn to assault one of his daughters and pay the player 50 gold while saying "Ha!
+There's nothing like a few cuts and bruises to drive home a point, huh?".
+If you kill him, you may get a thank-you letter from Sissel.

-ZHP.
-It's eventually revealed that the Main Character's parents constantly insulted and belittled him ever since he let himself and his sister get kidnapped 8 years ago.
+Zettai Hero Project eventually reveals that the Main Character's parents constantly insulted and belittled him ever since he let himself and his sister get kidnapped 8 years ago.
 However, soon after this is learned it is revealed that the kidnapping was not Main Character's fault (he actually tried to stop it, but his sister was unable to vouch for him due to Trauma-Induced Amnesia).
 Once this is learned, the parents quickly clean up their act.
-The trauma of the incident caused the mother and father to constantly argue with each other when they're not busy insulting the Main Character, while his sister lashed out all everyone else because, due to her amnesia, she has no idea why everyone in her family was mad at each other.
+The trauma of the incident caused the mother and father to constantly argue with each other when they're not busy insulting the Main Character, while his sister lashed out at everyone else because, due to her amnesia, she has no idea why everyone in her family was mad at each other.

 In Tales of Symphonia, Zelos never had the nicest relationship with his mother, as she was forced into a loveless marriage, even though she "probably loved someone else".
 When she's killed in an attack that was intended to kill Zelos, her last words to him were "You should never have been born".
 It's shown in the manga that even before this, she was cold and dismissive of her son, often making the excuse that she's ill or has a headache to get out of having to see him.
 No wonder he's so messedup...